LucasAmorimLima/Tindin-Challenger-Fase2/README.md

 4. lodash

-  Is a library for handling arrays, I like to use it because array operations become more concise and avoid additional code
+  Is a library for handling arrays, I like to use it because array operations become more concise and avoid additional code.

 5. Swagger

   Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.
 Find out how Swagger can help you design and document your APIs at scale.
-  I use it because it is an efficient way to assemble a documentation and can also do tests, check types of returns, among other features
+  I use it because it is an efficient way to assemble a documentation and can also do tests, check types of returns, among other features.

 6. Jest

-  Jest is a test library that can be used in conjunction with other utilities such as supertest to perform http requests
+  Jest is a test library that can be used in conjunction with other utilities such as supertest to perform http requests.

 7. Typescript

   TypeScript is a superset of JavaScript, that is, a set of tools and more efficient ways to write JavaScript code, adding features that are not natively present in the language.

+8. Joi

+ Joi serves to validate endpoints in a more secure and concise way, abstracting the responsibility of writing validation logics, such as an email or CPF.

+9. Axios

+ Axios is a lightweight HTTP client based on the $http service inside Angular.js v1.x and is similar to JavaScript's native Fetch API.
+ Axios is promise-based, which gives you the ability to leverage JavaScript's async and await for more readable asynchronous code.

 ## Swagger

 Once the application is started, you can see the documentation produced in swagger by the endpoint http://localhost/3333/api-docs